Login with Patreon

 “Thank you,” Harry said, pushing down his feelings.
 “The offer means more to me than you know.”

 He did not say anything else.
 Ron’s willingness to help this time was enough.
-He might have changed, but deep down, Ron Weasley remained the same good friend who was willing to help, if flawed.
+He might have changed, but deep down, Ron Weasley remained the same good friend who was willing to help.

-This time, Harry would not drag him into danger.
+This time, Harry would not drag him into senseless danger.

 ‘What now?’
 Nyx asked in his mind.